ojalaquellueva/TNRSapi/README.md

-# TNRS API
+# TNRSbatch API

 ## I. Introduction

-An API wrapper for the TNRSbatch command line application.
-TNRSbatch is a command line adaption of the original iPlant TNRS (Boyle 2013; `http://tnrs.iplantcollaborative.org/`).
-See `https://github.com/iPlantCollaborativeOpenSource/TNRS` for information on the original TNRS.
-See `https://github.com/ojalaquellueva/TNRSbatch` for information on TNRSbatch.
-Also see Mozzherin 2008 and Rees, T. 2014.
+TNRSbatch API is an API wrapper for TNRSbatch, a command line adaption of the  Taxonomic Name Resolution Service (TNRS) web interface (Boyle 2013; `http://tnrs.iplantcollaborative.org/`).
+For information on TNRSbatch, see `https://github.com/ojalaquellueva/TNRSbatch`.
+For information on the original TNRS, see `https://github.com/iPlantCollaborativeOpenSource/TNRS`.
+Also see References (at end) for information on component applications GN Parser (Mozzherin 2008) and Taxamatch (Rees 2014).

 ## II.
 Dependencies
 * **TNRS MySQL database**